daeunohh/daeunohh.github.io/content/authors/admin/_index.md

 ## About Me

-Daeun Oh is a software engineer at Samsung Electroncis.
-Her interest include software engineering, storage system optimization, and hardware-software co-design.
-She develops many SSD analysis tools that extracts status data (like SMART) from SSDs for data analysis.
-From this data analysis, we assume the status of devices and detect or predict SSDs' errors.
+Daeun Oh is a software engineer at Samsung Electronics.
+Her interests include software engineering, storage system optimization, and hardware-software co-design.
+She develops various SSD analysis tools that extract status data (such as SMART) from SSDs for data analysis.
+Through this data analysis, the status of devices is assessed, and SSD errors are detected or predicted.